truecharts/website/src/content/docs/clustertool/virtual-machines/truenas-scale.md

 ### Worker Node

 By default we ensure qemu guest additions are always loaded for all worker-nodes.
-Workernodes can be pretty basic and should "just work"
+Workernodes can be pretty basic and should "just work".

 ```yaml
     - hostname: k8s-worker-1